IndisputableMonolith.NetworkScience.InternetSpectralGap

 scope and limits

-- Does not compute explicit numerical gaps for concrete graphs.
+- Does not compute explicit numerical values of the gap for any concrete graph.

-- Does not extend to weighted or directed networks.
+- Does not address weighted edges or directed versions of the Internet graph.